-I was half-hearted when I booked my dives in the Maldives.
+I was half-hearted if I will go scuba diving in Maldives.
 With diving rate that is almost double than what I usually pay for when diving in the Philippines, I almost backed out.
 After all, the underwater scenery is pretty much like the same in my home country, they say.

 With its rich marine ecosystem, perfectly blue waters and ideal warm water temperature diveable all year round, the Maldives, without a doubt, is in the bucket list of every scuba divers in the other parts of the world.
 As a dive destination, the country boasts of the abundant tropical marine species – colorful corals, fishes, macro and huge species such as sharks, rays, turtles and other pelagic.

 For me who frequent the various dive sites of the Philippines, I really didn’t know what to expect.
 What’s there that is not in the waters of the Philippines?
 What’s unique stuff down there to look forward to?
 Sharks?
 We have plenty!
 Rays, we have that too!
 Turtles, countless!
 Other pelagic?
 Name it!
 So why would I dive in the Maldives?